Cloud Development Training

 - Storing states: using cloud databases

 - The course fee includes training materials, certificates of participation, lunches, drinks and snacks.

 - Participants must bring their own laptop to the training sessions.

 Tobias Bayer is a software architect and senior developer at inovex GmbH.
-His focus is on web application architecture and microservices and their implementation using Java and Clojure.
+His focus is on web application architecture and microservices and their implementation using Java, Clojure and Kotlin.